Lemon and blueberry loaf cake

 Preheat your oven to 160C /140C Fan / 320F and grease a 2lb loaf tin then line with baking or greaseproof paper.

-Get your kids to measure the butter and sugar out and put them in a large mixing bowl or free-standing mixer.
+Get your kids to measure all the dry ingredients and pop them in a large mixing bowl or the bowl of your freestanding mixer.

 Using a hand held whisk or the k-paddle of your free-standing mixer, beat the butter and sugar together until it is light and fluffy.
 If you need to, scrape down the sides of your bowl with a spatula.

-Crack the eggs into a small bowl (in case you get any shell in), then add them to the yogurt.
-Whisk them together.
+Crack the eggs into a small bowl (in case you get any shell in – if you do simply fish it out with a larger piece of shell or a teaspoon), then add them to the mixing bowl.

 Finally, use a zester or the small side of a grater zest your lemon (be careful with small fingers an graters).